atlassian/data-center-helm-charts/src/main/logging/README.md

 $ kubectl port-forward deployment/kibana-kibana 5601
 ```
-kibana is accessible in the browser on url: http://localhost:5601.
-To visualise the logs you need to create an index pattern and then see the data in the discovery part.
+You can access Kibana via the browser: http://localhost:5601.
+To visualise the logs you need to create an index pattern and then look at the the data in the discovery part.
 To create the index pattern go to `Management` → `Stack Management` and then select `Kibana` → `Index Patterns`.

 ## EFK using managed AWS Elasticsearch - (AWS EKS and ES).

-Elasticsearch will deploy as a managed service and lives outside of the kubernetes cluster.
-For this purpose we use fluent bit instead of fluentd which is used for locally deployment for EFK.
+In this solution Elasticsearch deploys as a managed service and lives outside of the Kubernetes cluster.
+For this purpose use Fluent Bit instead of Fluentd for local deployment of EFK.

-When a node inside an EKS cluster needs to call AWS APIs, it needs to provide extended permissions.
-Amazon provided an image of fluent-bit which supports AWS service accounts and using this we no longer need to follow the traditional way.
-All we need is to have an IAM role for the AWS service account on EKS cluster so using this service account AWS permission could be provided to the containers in any pod that use that service account.
+When a node inside an EKS cluster needs to call an AWS API, it needs to provide extended permissions.
+Amazon provides an image of Fluent Bit that supports AWS service accounts,and using this you no longer need to follow the traditional way.
+All you need is to have an IAM role for the AWS service account on an EKS cluster.
+So using this service account, an AWS permission can be provided to the containers in any pod that use that service account.
 The result is that the pods on that node can call AWS APIs.

-`fluentbit` is used to collect and aggregate the data inside the EKS cluster which will communicate with AWS Elasticsearch outside of the cluster.
+`fluentbit` is used to collect and aggregate the data inside the EKS cluster, which communicates with AWS Elasticsearch outside of the cluster.

-First step is configure IAM Roles for Service Accounts (IRSA) for `fluentbit` to make sure we have OIDC identity provider to use IAM roles for the service account in the cluster:
+Your first step is to configure IAM roles for Service Accounts (IRSA) for `fluentbit`, to make sure you have an OIDC identity provider to use IAM roles for the service account in the cluster:

 ```shell script
 $ eksctl utils associate-iam-oidc-provider \
      --cluster dcd-ap-southeast-2 \
      --approve
 ```
-Then create an IAM policy to limit the permissions to connect to the Elasticsearch cluster, but before this we need to set the following environment variables:
+Then create an IAM policy to limit the permissions to connect to the Elasticsearch cluster.
+Before this, you need to set the following environment variables:
 * KUBE_NAMESPACE : The namespace for kubernetes cluster
 * ES_DOMAIN_NAME : Elasticsearch domain name
 * ES_VERSION : Elasticsearch version